electrikmilk/cherrilang.org/language/variables-constants-globals.md

 Constants can be used just like variables except that they cannot be redefined or appended to or the compiler will throw an error.

-Array or variable constants are not allowed as creating an array value involves adding to a variable, action outputs cannot be added to.
+Array constants are not allowed as creating an array value involves adding to a variable, action outputs cannot be added to.
+Variable reference constants are also not allowed as the value of a variable can change.

 **It is recommended to use constants when applicable as it will produce a smaller Shortcut.**